 Services and supports are provided to homeless children and youth pursuant to the McKinney Vento Homeless Assistance Act, which is federal legislation that ensures educational rights and protection for youth and children experiencing homelessness.

-Contact Information: Ta-Tanisha Walton, Homeless/Foster Care Liaison (757) 628-3944 Who is considered homeless?
+Contact Information: Ta-Tanisha Walton, Homeless/Foster Care Liaison (757) 628-3944

 Who is considered homeless?

 According to federal legislation, any child who lacks a fixed, regular and adequate nighttime residence is considered homeless.
 Children qualify if they are: